wrdsb/sso-easy-ui/README.md

 7. Copy saved files over top of files in repo.
 Commit.

 # Tracking Changes
 Simply view the diff for any two commits to see what user-facing changes have been made in the application.
-The file screenshot.png will be overwritten with each commit (because it cannot be diff'ed.
+The file screenshot.png will be overwritten with each commit (because it cannot be diff'ed).
 Browse previous versions to see changes visually as they appear in the user's browser.